Ficsit-Industries/SatisfactoryFluidResourceSink/README.md

 - Animation by HeartKey#0101

 # DISCONTINUED
-This project is no longer maintained.
+This project is no longer maintained by Turtlefight, the Redux version is maintained by Ficsit Industries (No. 5).